-This applies to a child or qualifying young person of the family who receives DLA at any rate or who is registered blind or treated as blind (ie taken off the register within the last 28 weeks).
+This applies to a child or qualifying young person of the family who receives DLA at any rate or who is certified as severely sight impaired or blind by a consultant ophthalmologist (or treated as such for a 28 week period where a person ceases to be so certified).
 However, the premium is not applicable if the child or qualifying young person has capital over £3,000.

 A separate premium is awarded for each child or qualifying young person who qualifies and it can be added to any other premium.

 The disabled child premium can be extended for a further eight weeks after a child dies, as is the rule with Child Benefit.

 This applies where a child or qualifying young person is in receipt of the highest rate of the care component of DLA.